tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/integrate-vega-elasticsearch.rst

 Moving on, we now get to create our Vega visualization.
 We have to create a Vega specification to provide to ``vegaEmbed()`` for our box plot.
-Specifications can change greatly from one graph to the next, so I would very much reccomend taking a look at the Vega documentation and get a good grasp on all of the specification fields available.
+Specifications can change greatly from one graph to the next, so I would very much reccomend taking a look at the Vega documentation to get a good grasp on all of the specification fields available.
 For our purposes, I will provide the specification with a comment explaining its makeup:

 .. code:: JSX